mlipper/geosupport-docker/README.md

    Usage: build.sh COMMAND [OPTIONS]

-   Build or remove mlipper/geosupport-docker v2.0.9 images.
+   Build images, create or export volumes for mlipper/geosupport-docker v2.0.9.
-   Create or remove mlipper/geosupport-docker v2.0.9 volumes.

    Commands:

-     build         Builds mlipper/geosupport-docker v2.0.9 to the local registry using the following template:

-                   mlipper/geosupport-docker:2.0.9[-<variant>]

-               NOTES:

-                   The --variant=default option is a special case in which the template will be:

-                   mlipper/geosupport-docker:2.0.9
+     build         Builds image version 2.0.9 of mlipper/geosupport-docker.

+       Options:    --variant=<name> (optional)

+                   Specifies that only variant "<name>" be built.

+                   If the --variant option has not been given, both are built.
                    Builds are always done against the local repository.

-     createvol     Creates one or more named volumes whose names are specified by --volname for the "default" variant and/or --distvolname for the "dist".
+                   --variant=dist
+                   Builds image mlipper/geosupport-docker:2.0.9-dist

+                   --variant=default
+                   Builds image mlipper/geosupport-docker:2.0.9

+                   When specifying only the "default" variant,
+                   the "dist" variant must be available from the local repository or the build will fail.

+                   --latest (optional)

+                   When given, tags built variants using the "latest" naming convention.

+                   If the "dist" has been built, creates tag mlipper/geosupport-docker:latest-dist.

+                   If the "default" has been built, creates tag mlipper/geosupport-docker:latest.

+     createvol     Creates a volume from the contents of the $GEOSUPPORT_BASEDIR directory in image mlipper/geosupport-docker:2.0.9
+                   (i.e., the "default" variant).

+       Options:    --volname=<name> (optional)

+                   The "<name>" to use when creating the volume.
-                   If --volname is not given and a volume is being created for "default" variant, the name is defaulted to "geosupport-23b_23.2".
+                   If --volname is not given, the name is defaulted to "geosupport-23b_23.2".

-                   If --distvolname is not given and a volume is being created for "dist" variant, the name is defaulted to "geosupport-dist-23b_23.2".

-                   Volumes are created for images/container directories
-                   specified or defaulted using the logic described below for the --variants option.

-     exportdist    Copy repackaged Geosupport distribution file
+     exportdist    Copy repackaged Geosupport distribution file from image mlipper/geosupport-docker:2.0.9-dist
-                   /dist/geosupport-23b_23.2.tgz to the
-                   host directory specified by the --exportdir=<hostdir>
-                   option.
+                   to a host directory.

+       Options:    --exportdir=<name> (optional)

+                   The host directory where the repackaged Geosupport distribution file will be copied when running the "exportdist" command.

-                   If the --exportdir=<hostdir> option is not given, <hostdir>
+                   If not given, defaults to "/Users/mlipper/Workspace/github.com/mlipper/geosupport-docker/out/2.0.9".
-                   defaults to '/path/to/geosupport-docker/out'.

      help          Show this usage message and exit.

-     removeimage   Deletes one or more whose names are determined by the specified --variants.

-     removevol     Deletes one or more named volumes whose names are specified by --volname for the "default" variant and/or --distvolname for the "dist".

-                   If --volname is not given and a volume is being deleted for "default" variant, the name is defaulted to "geosupport-23b_23.2".

-                   If --distvolname is not given and a volume is being deleted for "dist" variant, the name is defaulted to "geosupport-dist-23b_23.2".

-                   Volumes are deleted based on names specified and/or default names generated using the logic described below when using the --variants option.

-   Options:

-     --volname      The name for the volume created from the 'default' variant.

-     --distvolname  The name for the volume created from the 'dist' variant.

-     --exportdir    The host directory where the Geosupport distribution file will be copied when running the 'exportdist' command.

-                    If not given, defaults to '/path/to/geosupport-docker/out'.

-     --latest       When given with the 'build' command, successfully built images and image variants will then be tagged as 'latest(-<variant>)'.

-                    When given with the 'removeimage' command, any image with a matching 'latest(-<variant>)' tag will be removed.

-     --variant      Image variant commands will operate on, dist or default.
-                    When this option is not given, the default behavior is to apply commands to both variants.

-                    The default image variant is built from the dist image variant and must be available from the local repository for certain commands.
-See the DEPENDENCIES section below for more details.

-                    Commands work as follows for each variant:

-                    dist
-                       build, removeimage
-                           name: mlipper/geosupport-docker:2.0.9-dist
-                       createvol, removevol
-                           name: geosupport-dist-23b_23.2
-                                 Use --distvolname=<name> to override
-                         source: /dist

-                    default
-                       build, removeimage
-                           name: mlipper/geosupport-docker:2.0.9
-                       createvol, removevol
-                           name: geosupport-23b_23.2
-                                 Use --volname=<name> to override
-                         source: $GEOSUPPORT_HOME

-               DEPENDENCIES:

-                   build
-                       Order: build dist, build default

-                       Building the default image variant requires that the dist variant be available from the _local_ repository.
-                       If it is not, the build will fail.

-                   removeimage
-                       Order: removeimage default, removeimage dist

-                       Removing the dist image variant requires that the default image variant be removed first because it built from the dist variant.
-Trying to delete the dist image variant when the default image variant still exists will fail.

    ```